evkx/evkx.github.io/content/models/nissan/ariya/Ariya_87kWh/_index.md

 ## Drivetrain

 Nissan Ariya 87kWh has a front-wheel drive system supported by one motor on the front axle.
+The motor(s) used are [Induction Motors](../../../../technology/motors/asm/).

 The standard suspension has a fixed height and damping.
 The ground clearance with this suspension is 180 mm.